-In fact, Union wants its students to be safe even when they are at home, providing programs on fire safety, bad weather, and avoiding illegal drugs and alcohol.
+Union also wants students to be safe even when they are at home, providing programs on fire safety, bad weather, and avoiding illegal drugs and alcohol.

-Each year, administrators review emergency procedures, security concerns, and safety precautions for its students, families and staff.
+Each year, administrators review emergency procedures, security concerns, and precautions to ensure school safety is optimized for students, families and staff.

 A safe and secure school environment is essential to the learning process.
 An important ingredient in achieving safe and secure schools remains alert eyes and ears.
 Safety is achieved when an atmosphere exists in which students are comfortable talking with adults about their concerns.